Nomusa990822/Riddle_Game/README.md

 5. Your score will be saved to the **leaderboard**.

 ---

-## 📖 Example Gameplay & Screenshots
+## 🖥️ App Preview

+### Terminal Version
-**Below is an example of how the game appears when running in the terminal.**
+Below is an example of how the game appears when running in the terminal.
 ```

 ██████╗ ██╗██████╗ ██████╗ ██╗     ███████╗